steven-klein/blog-demo/readme.md

 # checkout a module branch
 $ git checkout module-1

-# see the readme.md in the branch you check out for more details.
+# see the readme.md in the branch you checkout for more details.
 ```